Asymptotic Simplicity and Scattering in General Relativity from Quantum Field Theory: The finite distance metric and off-shell non-analytic terms

 \subsection{Off-shell and on-shell non-analyticity of the final-state graviton one-point function}

+Scattering amplitudes are typically infrared divergent even in the classical limit.
+Dimensional regularization, defining then in $d=4-2\epsilon$ dimensions, provides a gauge-invariant regularization scheme.
+Since we are interested in computing the metric at finite distance, the momentum associated to the graviton is to be considered off-shell, \textit{i.e.} $k^2\neq 0$.
+While this off-shellness regularizes the infrared divergences associated with the outgoing external graviton, it is not a substitute of dimensional regularization which is still required to regularize certain certain initial-state singularities.
+In this section we describe a systematic procedure to obtain the leading logarithms in $k^2$ of the relevant integrals from the dimensionally-regulated ones.

 The LSZ reduction guarantees that the graviton one-point function differs from its on-shell version by terms that vanish on-shell (i.e. that are proportional to $k^2$ and $\varepsilon_{\mu\nu}(k) k^\mu$) and by terms connected to the relation between the on-shell and off-shell regulators.
-In later sections, we will demonstrate in examples and argue in general that additional factors of $k^2$ and $\varepsilon_{\mu\nu}(k) k^\mu$ compared to the on-shell amplitude lead only to subleading terms in the asymptotic expansion of the position-space scattering metric and that such terms exhibit Sachs's peeling property.
+In later sections, we will demonstrate in examples and argue in general that additional factors of $k^2$ and $\varepsilon_{\mu\nu}(k) k^\mu$ compared to the on-shell amplitude lead only to subleading terms in the asymptotic expansion of the position-space scattering metric and that such terms exhibit Sachs' peeling property.
 Thus, with the benefit of hindsight, we will ignore these terms and focus on the regularization-related ones.
 It is moreover natural to expect that the terms that are non-analytic in the components of the graviton momentum behave differently under the Fourier transform~\eqref{eq:momentumspaceexpress} than the analytic ones; we will therefore separate the former below.

-An off-shell graviton momentum, i.e., $k^2\ne 0$, regularizes the IR divergences of S-matrix elements from integrals with three-graviton vertices.
+An off-shell graviton momentum, i.e., $k^2\ne 0$, regularizes the IR divergences of correlation functions from diagrams with three-graviton vertices.
 These are the integrals that contribute \textit{e.g.} to the ${\cal O}(G^3)$ IR divergences of Ref.~\cite{Weinberg:1965nx} and to virtual IR divergences at all loop orders.
 Thus, on dimensional grounds, we may expect that, on the one hand, there exist terms that are nonanalytic in $k^2$ and, on the other, that they can be obtained via a simple map between the dimensional and off-shell regulators.

 To demonstrate this idea and also establish the regulator map, we recompute the box integral with one three-graviton vertex, denoted as $I_{1,1,1,0}$ in Ref.~\cite{Herderschee:2023fxh}, while keeping $k^2\ne 0$.
 The result, expanded at small $k^2$, is